Afshintm/BackendApi/ProductsApi/readme.txt

 3-	Dependency Injection used in this project is the most addictive dependency injection, Autofac.
 4- Ioc.Core is a wrapper library to cover Autofac Dependency for both MVC and WebApi projects

+5- to authenticate add a Header with the value of "Basic YWZzaGluOlBhc3N3b3JkIQ==" then you are good to go